Spotlight on Bioanalytical Method Development

-Our team possesses a broad range of experience in chemical synthesis, batch quality analysis and biological biomarker analysis which we are able to leverage on each project.
-We believe that a good method developer needs to have a solid scientific skillset, with strong interests in analytical technology & techniques, and a certain ability to be painstaking.
-While a lot of the work is solitary like pipetting standards, tuning the system, running samples, etc…, it is equally important to be a team player.
-We need to effectively communicate our progress to the Study Director and often the client directly, we also need to check in with other colleagues when needed for scientific advice or support.
-And at the end, we must support the analysts as they begin to run the method, because often even the best methods develop issues that simply were not seen in development, such as a matrix effect for example.
+Our team possesses a broad range of experience in chemical synthesis, batch quality analysis, and biological biomarker analysis, which we are able to leverage on each project.
+We believe that a good method developer needs to have a solid scientific skillset, with strong interests in analytical technology and techniques, and a certain ability to be painstaking.
+While a lot of the work is solitary, like pipetting standards, tuning the system, running samples etc., it is equally important to be a team player.
+We need to effectively communicate our progress to the Study Director and often the client directly.
+We also need to check in with other colleagues when needed for scientific advice or support.
+At the end, we must also support the analysts as they begin to run the method, because often even the best methods develop issues that simply were not seen in development, such as a matrix effect for example.

-The bioanalytical techniques available at Quotient’s Alnwick facility cover the spectrum of analysis, from elemental and small molecule analysis through to large proteins, using principally mass spectrometry.
-If a customer requires a new bioanalytical method, we will ask to review and discuss the compound structure, a Certificate of Analysis, the sample matrix, level of validation required and any requirement around detection limits, otherwise we will target our standard limit of quantitation of 1ng/mL in plasma.
+The bioanalytical techniques available at Quotient Sciences’ Alnwick facility cover the spectrum of analysis, from elemental and small molecule analysis through to large proteins, using principally mass spectrometry.
+If a customer requires a new bioanalytical method, we will ask to review and discuss the compound structure, a Certificate of Analysis, the sample matrix, the level of validation required, and any requirement around detection limits, otherwise we will target our standard limit of quantitation of 1 ng/mL in plasma.
 If a method has to be ready for a specific study start date, then that will also need to be provided for planning purposes.
 Whatever the method, whether elemental or a protein, and whatever the matrix, we apply the same basic workflow and steps to the project, to ensure everything has gone through the same steps, and by doing so, we are more likely to generate a robust method.
-This workflow is reproduced at our facility and is shown on the following page.
 Our major output, or piece de resistance, is the Bioanalytical Specification document, or BAS, which is the full working method and contains all essential data for reproducing the method.
 We also provide our clients with summary documentation that outlines the key features and decision points for the method.
 So far, we have produced over 400 bioanalytical methods, in an array of sample matrices.
-The most common matrix is plasma for circulating active drug; frequently we look at tissues for compounds and particularly elemental analysis, and sometimes faeces.
+The most common matrix is plasma for circulating active drug; frequently, we look at tissues for compounds and particularly elemental analysis, and sometimes feces.